 A-MPDU (advertised in HT capabilities) and block ack re-ordering are not allowed with TKIP.
 The corresponding text in §12.5.2.6 TKIP replay protection procedures needs to be deleted.

-TKIP is also deprecated p300.45
+TKIP is also deprecated p300.45; and the re-ordering function is never supported by the standard for TKIP.

 HT STA shall not use TKIP for pairwise cipher suite selector p2521.13

-Block ACK agreement shall not be setup between non-HT.. and another STA p1851.25
+Block ack agreement shall not be setup between non-HT.. and another STA p1851.25

-A clarificatory note might help.
+Some implementations may allow block ack reordering with TKIP, but that was never supported by the standard.

 Proposed Changes